usbpc/AudiblePodcastFeed/docs/REVERSE_PROXY.md

 The `filename` parameter is a filename as downloaded and decrypted by `library_downloader.py`.

-To still allow for *some* security the URL for the media files is designed to be hard to guess.
+To still allow for *some* security the URL for media files is designed to be hard to guess.
 For that reason, the `hash` parameter is part of the path.
 The `hash` parameter is the sha256 hash of the `filename` parameter and `PODCAST_HASH_SALT` environment variable concatonated.
-> Python code that generates the `hash`:
+> Python code computing the `hash`:
 > `hashlib.sha256(PODCAST_HASH_SALT + bytes(filename, 'utf-8')).hexdigest()`

 ## Traefik reverse proxy example

-To set up AudiblePodcastFeed behind a traefik reverse proxy the following `docker-compose.yml` can be used:
+To set up AudiblePodcastFeed behind a Traefik reverse proxy the following `docker-compose.yml` can be used:

 ```yaml